hitiksaini/my_portfolio/README.md

 <li>wait for a while(Let GitHub handle few things)</li>
 <li>Congratulation!!!
 You made it live on the web.
 Share the link with your friends and family and let them know you're tech guy out there!</li>

-## See you in the event for a live demonstration.
+## If you stuck somewhere, feel free to ask for help.